Sebobo/Shel.Neos.CommandBar/README.md

   * Jump to module
   * Jump to site
   * Search and open document node
+  * Search and navigate to the Neos documentation (enabled in Development context)
+  * Search and navigate to the Neos plugin repository (enabled in Development context)
 * ➕ Open node creation dialog relative to the current node
 * 📝 Switch edit/preview mode
-* 📰 Publishing
-  * Publish / discard changes on current page
+* 📰 Publish / discard changes on current page or all changes
-  * Publish / discard all changes
 * ⭐️Mark commands as favourites (stored in Neos user preferences)
 * 🗄️Store recent commands (stored in Neos user preferences)
+* 🧩 Backend module integration
+  * Open the command bar from within the backend modules which have the module enabled (global inclusion possible with Neos 8.3)
 * 🪛 Extensibility
   * Add new commands via the provided ´Shel.Neos.CommandBar` registry in your plugin manifests
-* 🧩 Backend module integration
-  * Open the command bar from within the backend modules which have the module enabled (global inclusion possible with Neos 8.3)

 ## Screenshot